Lemony, slow-roasted leeks and a trio of cheeses form a rich savoury base for this outstanding asparagus tart.

 Oven roasted vegetables and meaty Portabello mushrooms blend with a lemony ricotta filling in these elegant puff pastry tarts.

 Ceviche, a refreshing fish appetizer, is one of my favourite street foods.
+It’s a beautiful way to enjoy fresh fish and takes little effort.

 Tangy pickled mushrooms are one of my favourite grazing appetizers.